Orientation and induction for remote teachers

-This page has information on the department's central orientation program and local induction for remote teachers.
+This page has information on the department's orientation program and local induction for remote teachers.

-If you are a graduate teacher, new to the Northern Territory or a recommencing teacher (returning after 3 years or more), you will be involved in a central orientation program to help you transition into your position.
+If you are a graduate teacher, new to the Northern Territory or a recommencing teacher (returning after three years or more), you will need to attend the orientation program to help you transition into your new position.

 The program provides you with an opportunity for professional networking and to learn more about living and working in remote Northern Territory communities.

 You will also learn more about the department’s resources, support services and strategic initiatives.